square/leakcanary/docs/recipes.md

 	If instead you set `LeakCanary.Config.dumpHeap` to false, `AppWatcher.objectWatcher` will still keep track of retained objects, and LeakCanary will look for these objects when you change `LeakCanary.Config.dumpHeap` back to true.

-## Counting retained instances in production
+## Counting retained instances in release builds

 The `com.squareup.leakcanary:leakcanary-android` dependency should only be used in debug builds.
-It depends on `com.squareup.leakcanary:leakcanary-object-watcher-android` which you can use in production to track and count retained instances.
+It depends on `com.squareup.leakcanary:leakcanary-object-watcher-android` which you can use in release builds to track and count retained instances.

 In your `build.gradle`: